OsBlaineOra/db-devops-tools/Liquibase.md

 select * from hol_test.orders;
 ```
+The Jenkins build is setup with `--contexts="test"` so the test data should be loaded.

 ## Reverse engineer your current schema
 Liquibase uses the `generateChangeLog` command to reverse engineer your current schema into a changelog.